Quantum tunneling in deep potential wells and strong magnetic field revisited: Magnetic harmonic approximation

 \section{Magnetic harmonic approximation}

 In the presence of a magnetic field and a unique non-degenerate well, the method of harmonic approximation was treated in \cite[Sec.~2]{HeSjPise}, but we revisit it here in the setting of a radial potential, which allows us to derive more precise results on the ground states.
+We can also refer to Matsumoto \cite{Mat} and Matsumoto-Ueki \cite{MatUek} for an independent discussion in the general case.